jesga06/FikOff/README.md

 ### FikOff will

-  * Turn on developer mode in the Launcher automatically.
+  * Turn on developer mode in the Launcher automatically.*
-  * Read from `lang.json` to determine how to piss you off in your preferred language.
+  * Read from `lang.json` to determine how to piss you off in your preferred language.*
   * Read command-line arguments if you provided them.
   * "Install" FIKA provided you have the files hanging around.
   * "Uninstall" FIKA provided you or the app itself didn't fuck up the install.
     * Will only uninstall the plugin and the server mod.
 Your profiles and configurations are safe.
   * Detect if you have an `ip.txt` file and act accordingly.
   * Configure your Launcher to connect to the correct IP depending on your chosen mode.
+  * Wait until the server is up and running before starting the Launcher.*
+  * Tell you what went wrong if something does, in fact, go wrong.*

+*Not available on all editions

 ### FikOff will not

   * Automatically and correctly setup FIKA if you haven't already.
   * Download necessary FIKA files for you.
+  * Clutter your background with terminal windows if you don't want it to.
   * Make you a cup of coffee in the morning, say "I love you baby" when you wake up, and hug you when you feel sad...

 ## Mode switching